H4HWV2011/msjarvis-public-docs/thesis/41-test-harness-and-continuous-validation.md

 Expected: healthy response confirming `max_concurrent: 4` semaphore gate is active.

+> **OI-23 status (March 25, 2026):** The `VERIFYANDTEST.sh` semaphore timeout (OI-23) was
+> **not triggered** during any March 25 sprint testing sessions.
+All test queries completed
+> without hitting the WV capital city test timeout.
+OI-23 remains documented as a known edge
+> case but did not occur in this sprint.

 Operational note: If running multiple smoke tests back-to-back, restart the semaphore container between benchmark sessions to drain queued work before measuring latency: